 Clicker systems are a feature some reels will have as you go up through the machined alloy range.

-“Most reels will have one smooth winding direction (line out) and one clicker winding direction (line in).
+“Most reels will have one smooth winding direction (line in) and one clicker winding direction (line out).
 The benefits of going for a double clicker are that they only take up a tiny bit of line every time you flick forward.
 Smooth winding reels can actually end up winding up line as you're casting.
 So if you strip out the perfect amount of line and you go to do a big cast, your reel can spin and strip up line – a clicker will stop that happening for the most part.”

 Galvan machined aluminium fly reel with clicker system